 Most shops in Jerusalem have fixed prices.
 The prices are negotiable in the markets.
 Vendors typically ask for more than what the product is worth, so you should haggle.
 Tell them it’s too much and ask if they can give a discount.
 It’s also good to walk around the market, look for the same product in other stores, and compare prices.

 Many of the city’s top attractions are within walking distance of one another.
 If you want to get to farther attractions, there’s the light-rail train and buses.
 A one-way ride costs 6 ILS.
 On buses, you have to use the Rav-Kav public transit card or a public transport payment app, like Moovit or Hopon.
 The Rav-Kav is available at the airport or in designated offices.
-On the light-rail train, it is possible to pay in cash before boarding the train.
-There’s a ticketing machine at every station.
+On the light-rail train, you must pay with Rav Kav or a payment app.
+There’s a ticketing machine at every station where you can load your Rav Kav or get a new one.

 On the light-rail train, the stations are announced in Hebrew, English, and Arabic.
 Some buses have a screen with the name of the next station in Hebrew and English.
 To find the best route in the city, you can use the Moovit app or Google Maps.